Diseases & Conditions > Heart Disease

-An echocardiogram uses ultrasound to evaluate the shape, structure and strength of the heart muscle and detect any areas of weakness that occur during stress (treadmill exercise or drug stress).
-This test is noninvasive and can be performed during rest and exertion.
+An echocardiogram uses ultrasound to evaluate the shape, structure and strength of the heart muscle and detect any areas of weakness that occur during stress (treadmill exercise or chemical stress).
+It can assess the heart's pumping and relaxing functions, as well as heart valve functions and other information.
+This test is noninvasive and can be performed at rest and during exertion.

 Coronary angiography is a test used to outline the coronary arteries.
 A fluid that appears on X-rays (a "contrast medium" or "dye") is injected through a fine tube (catheter) put into an artery of an arm or leg and passed into the heart.
 The heart and blood vessels are then filmed while the heart pumps.
 The picture that results, called an angiogram or arteriogram, shows problems such as a blockage caused by atherosclerosis.
 This is the most accurate way to assess the presence and severity of coronary disease.

-High sensitivity C-reactive protein (CRP) blood test.
+- High sensitivity C-reactive protein (CRP) blood test.
 This blood test detects a protein that becomes elevated in response to inflammation, called high-sensitivity (hs) C-reactive protein (CRP).
 Inflammation is associated with an increased risk of atherosclerosis although it is not clear if it actually causes the disease.
-Current guidelines from the American Heart Association and the U.S. Centers for Disease Control and Prevention recommend limiting the use of the hs-CRP test as a discretionary tool for evaluating people of moderate risk, and not using it as a means of screening the entire adult population because there is insufficient scientific evidence supporting widespread use at this time.
+Current guidelines from the American Heart Association and the U.S. Centers for Disease Control and Prevention recommend limiting the use of the hs-CRP test as a discretionary tool for evaluating people at intermediate risk and not using it as a means of screening the entire adult population because there is insufficient scientific evidence supporting widespread use at this time.

-For more information on hs-CRP, visit the American Heart Association's Web site: www.americanheart.org/presenter.jhtml?identifier=4648.
+For more information on hs-CRP, visit the American Heart Association's website.